Set Issue, Comment, and Attachment Visibility

 You can change the visibility of an attachment in the Edit Attachment dialog.

-These controls are available when you select the Add files privately option from the issue toolbar.
+These controls are available when you select the Attach files privately option from the issue toolbar.

 To restrict the issue visiblity, select one or more users, groups, or teams.